Pregabalin: Your brand is changing to Lyrica

 What's changing?

-Pregabalin Pfizer capsules will be replaced with Lyrica capsules (the original brand of this medicine) when stock of the Pfizer capsules run out.
-This is the same formulation, less one printing ink.
+Pregabalin Pfizer capsules has been replaced with Lyrica capsules (the original brand of this medicine) as stock of the Pfizer capsules ran out.
+Lyrica has the same formulation, less one printing ink.

 Lyrica is made at a different factory.
 This change helps make sure pregabalin remains available in New Zealand.